 Helicopter parents vs Tiger parents

 ‘Battle Hymn of the Tiger Mother’ by American author and lawyer Amy Chua was published in 2011, and it immediately became an international hit for its description of the kind of parenting style that Chinese parents often adopt.
-Social media commentators have pointed out that China’s one-child policy is an aggravating factor in the increased rate of helicopter parenting there.
+Social media training commentators have pointed out that China’s one-child policy is an aggravating factor in the increased rate of helicopter parenting there.
 China’s Tianjin University has been organizing “love tents” to accommodate parents who have traveled there with their matriculating freshmen, letting them sleep on mats laid out on the gym floor.

 The Chinese parenting style depicted in The Battle Hymn of the Tiger Mother has been compared to western helicopter parenting.
 Nancy Gibbs, writing for Time magazine, commented on both being ‘extreme parenting’, but noted that there are key differences between the two.
 Tiger Mothers are focused on success in particular fields such as music and math, while helicopter parents are obsessed with preventing failure at all costs.
 Another difference was the Tiger Mother’s emphasis on hard work, with parents adopting an authoritarian and rigid approach with their kids, which Gibbs contrasts with western helicopter parents who treasure their children and cherish their friendship and company, a little too much.